Summary

 AppleMark

 The wall of names has a real symbolism.
-Indeed, its walls are very close together so that the people moving between them have a feeling of oppression.
-Other symbols remain to be analyzed, such as the writing of names in black and white or the fact that they were written consecutively and not in columns.
-Add to that the recent commemorations made in Paris and the wall of names is also part of its unforgettable monuments that inscribe the Shoah in our now indelible memories.
+Indeed, its walls are very close together so that people moving between them have a sense of oppression.
+Other symbols remain to be analyzed, such as the writing of names in black and white or the fact that they were written consecutively rather than in columns.
+Add to this the recent commemorations in Paris and the wall of names is also one of its unforgettable monuments that inscribe the Shoah in our now indelible memories.

 Art has contributed enormously to the work of memory.
 Through the symbolism of the Shoah in all forms and at all times, man has managed to convey a message: "Never again."
-That’s what the deportees wanted, their relatives, that’s what we ourselves understood and that’s why, in turn, we are sending this message...
+This is what the deportees wanted, their loved ones, this is what we ourselves understood and that’s why, in our turn, we are sending out this message...

 Sources: